sbaack/iso-freeze/README.md

 `pip 22.2` introduced the [`pip install --report`](https://pip.pypa.io/en/latest/reference/installation-report/) option, which together with the `--dry-run` and `--ignore-installed` options can be used to resolve requirements without installing them.
 While the classic `pip freeze` always pins everything installed, this makes it possible to pin requirements independently from your current environment.

 `iso-freeze` is an experimental application that uses these new `pip` options to pin requirements.
 Just specify a `requirements` file or dependencies in your `pyproject.toml` and it uses the output of `pip install --report` to generate pinned `*requirements.txt` files.
+You can also sync packages installed in your virtual environment with the output of `pip install report`.

-This makes `iso-freeze` a very simple version of the `pip-compile` command provided by [`pip-tools`](https://github.com/jazzband/pip-tools).
+This makes `iso-freeze` a very simple version of the `pip-compile` and `pip-sync` commands provided by [`pip-tools`](https://github.com/jazzband/pip-tools).
 The biggest difference is that is `iso-freeze` does not rely on any `pip` internals.

 ## Install